Wild Bill's Coffeeshop

 - a service amenity for those who enjoy the food and hospitality of the coffeeshop

 At the beginning of each semester, we accept about 30 volunteers to work in the coffee shop.
-You can volunteer for 2-6 hours each week of the semester.
-Group orientation sessions are scheduled and posted on this site.
+You can volunteer for 2-6 hours each week.
+One hour group orientation sessions will be held at the following times:

 Please read the manual below before your orientation session.
 Contact email@example.com to arrange for an orientation session.
 Orientation is held in the coffee shop and lasts about an hour.